Connect with others who understand.

 It’s sometimes hard to get connected to an eye specialist right off the bat.
 Your insurance or the specialist’s medical office may require a referral first.

 Start by consulting your primary care physician or endocrinologist for referrals to TED specialists.
-They can recommend health care providers with expertise in TED or connect you with medical centers that specialize in treating autoimmune-related eye conditions.
+They can recommend healthcare providers with expertise in TED or connect you with medical centers that specialize in treating autoimmune-related eye conditions.
 Your primary care doctors should continue to play a large role in your care, checking in about your specialist visits and coordinating care among multiple medical teams.

 4. Seek Care at Research Medical Centers